 Gaia@AIP hosts the data from Gaia data releases in a PostgresQL database.
 The data can be queried directly using the Astronomical Data Query Language (ADQL) or the Postgres flavour of SQL (Structured Query Language).

 - Open the Query interface in a browser window.

-- Insert your SQL query in the text area SQL query or choose an example query from the Examples tab top right in the interface (just double click on one of them) above the text area.
+- Insert your SQL query in the text area SQL query or choose an example query from the Examples tab in the top-right of the interface (just double click on one of them) above the text area.

-- Click Submit new SQL Query botton to submit your job.
+- Click Submit new SQL Query button to submit your job.

-Addtionaly, you can give the result table a name in the Table name text field and sort the job into a “folder” with the Run id field.
-The queries can be either in ADQL or PostgreSQL which are closer explained here.
-The job is submitted into one of the job Queue: 30 seconds for a short test query, 5 minute for short jobs, 2 hours for long ones.
+Additionally, you can give the result table a name in the Table name text field and sort the job into a “folder” with the Run id field.
+The job is submitted into one of the job Queue: 30 seconds for a short test query, 5 minute for longer ones, and for long running queries, 2h or 24h.

 Simbad and VizieR